DevExpress/XAF-Blazor-Kubernetes-example/README.md

           - "1433:1433"
 ```

-The application from the first contaier can use the following connection string to access the database:
+The application from the first container can use the following connection string to access the database:

 ```
 Pooling=false;Data Source=db;Initial Catalog=XAFContainerExample;User Id=SA;Password=<your_strong_password>